Style and voice quick start

-This quick start will require minimal time, but give you a good idea of how to apply the most important Docs style concepts when writing articles for docs.microsoft.com.
+This quick start will require minimal time, but it will give you a good idea of how to apply the most important Docs style concepts when writing articles for docs.microsoft.com.
 These guidelines apply whether you are creating new documentation or updating existing documentation.

 At a bare minimum, please: